There’s been an explosion of great restaurants popping up across Lisbon in recent years.

 #09 – Heading into the Principe Real district of Lisbon, you’d be forgiven for missing Tapisco – an unassuming little building squished between an optician and a sports shop.
 Tapsico specialises in Portuguese Petiscos and Spanish Tapas.
 There’s an important distinction to make between the two: whereas Tapas are distinct dishes in their own right, Petiscos are usually smaller, taster-versions of existing larger dishes.
 Tapisco’s creator is Henirque Sa Pessoa – owner of the Michelin-starred restaurant Alma in the Chiado district.
 Tapsico is a much-more informal affair:

 Archipelago Choice Portugal specialists

-Our team of experienced specialists are ready to put together your personalised trip to Lisbon; just give them a call on 01768 721040.
+Our Seven Night City Break is the best way to explore Lisbon.
+Our team of experienced specialists are ready to put together your personalised trip; just give them a call on 01768 721040.